Förvaltare

-Förvaltare is a Swedish military rank (OR-8) for Specialist Officers above Fanjunkare and below Regementsförvaltare in the army and Flottiljförvaltare in the Air force and is translated to Sergeant Major.
-The original military meaning of the word 'Förvaltare' was the same as 'Conductor', as in a Warrant Officer Conductor of Ordnance Stores or Quartermaster Stores.
+Förvaltare is a Swedish military rank (OR-8) for specialist officers above Överfanjunkare and below Regementsförvaltare in the army and Flottiljförvaltare in the air force and is translated to sergeant major.
+The original military meaning of the word 'Förvaltare' was the same as 'conductor', as in a warrant officer conductor of ordnance stores or quartermaster stores.
+It can also be compared to the rank of Adjutant in Francophone forces.

+History

+Förvaltare became a rank designation in 1945.
+Prior to that, it had been used as an occupational title, originally within the Swedish Army Quartermaster Corps.

 Promotion

 For promotion to Förvaltare, 16 years time-in-service, and a minimum of four years time-in-grade as Fanjunkare is required, as well as HSOU (Sergeant Majors Academy).
-A Förvaltare has the same relative rank as a Kapten.
+A Förvaltare has the same relative rank as a Major.